 Serena Hoermann, MBA serves as Assistant Director for the Center for Urban and Environmental Solutions (CUES) within the FAU's Department of Urban and Regional Planning.
 Serena Hoermann is program manager for the FAU Partnership for Sustainable Communities.
 Another current project, the Urban Stories Festival, uses storytelling to build community.
 Serena is pursuing a doctorate in public administration with an emphasis on urban planning.
 In 2014-2017, she supported FAU's Center for Environmental Studies (CES) as coordinator for the Florida Climate Institute.
 She received a Bachelor of Science Cum Laude in Systems and Information Science and an MBA in Marketing and International Business from Syracuse University.
 Read In the Lab.
 At the 2019 conference, Arctic Futures 2050 in Washington, DC, she presented a poster, “Let’s talk about moving a community and building resilience.”
 Her article, “Little Haiti, Miami—Resilient in the Face of Displacement,” will appear in March 2021 in the biannual peer reviewed journal In Context.

-Ryan Lofaro is a second-year Ph.D. student in the School of Public Administration at Florida Atlantic University.
+Ryan Lofaro is a Ph.D. candidate in the School of Public Administration at Florida Atlantic University.
 He received a B.A. in Political Science from FAU and spent one year in the MPA program at the university before entering the Ph.D. program.
-His current research interests include alternative approaches to public policy analysis, narrative inquiry, policy issues related to the opioid crisis, socially equitable crisis management, and methods/epistemology.
-He recently had peer-reviewed articles accepted for publication in Administrative Theory & Praxis, Public Voices, and Contemporary Drug Problems.
-Additionally, he is a member of the Phi Alpha Alpha Honors Society, a past recipient of the John Canada Scholarship, and the current recipient of the Florida Atlantic University Presidential Fellowship.
+His current research interests include lived experience representative bureaucracy theory, social construction of target populations, health crisis events, and emergency management.
+He recently had peer-reviewed articles accepted for publication in Critical Policy Studies, Administrative Theory & Praxis, Public Voices, Contemporary Drug Problems, International Journal of Public Leadership, and Journal of Public Budgeting, Accounting & Financial Management.
+Additionally, he is a 2022 ASPA Founders’ Fellow, member of the Pi Alpha Alpha Honors Society, and recipient of the Graduate Student Thesis and Dissertation Scholarship award, Adriana Castellano Scholarship, John Canada Scholarship, the Florida Atlantic University Presidential Fellowship, and the Florida Atlantic University Dean’s Fellowship.

 Maria Lungu is currently a Ph.D. student in the School of Public Administration.
 She attended the University of Charleston as a Welch Colleague Presidential Scholar and received a Bachelor of Science in Finance and Business Administration with a minor in Leadership.
 She then went on to complete a Juris Doctorate at The University of Tennessee College of Law and an MBA from Belmont University.
 It was at UT where her passion for research and social advocacy/equity issues was realized.
 There she served as a research assistant to two distinguished professors and a former Tennessee Supreme Court Justice.
 Maria’s interest focus is on social equity, vulnerable communities, law, and policy.
 Her goal is to become a tenure track professor upon graduation.
 She enjoys spending time with family and friends, spinning, beach days, and 90s sitcoms.